tudelft3d/val3dity/docs/errors.rst

 999 -- UNKNOWN_ERROR
 --------------------
-If none of the above but something went bad.
-If this happens `please report it <https://github.com/tudelft3d/val3dity/issues>`_.
+If none of the above is suitable, which means something  went (really) bad.
+If you see this error, `please report it <https://github.com/tudelft3d/val3dity/issues>`_.